janhavishankar/jst/_pages/publications.md

 ======
 - The Impact of Fractional Trading on Orderbook Dynamics
 - The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework
-- Exchange Traded Funds, Market Liquidity and Financial Stability
+- Exchange Traded Funds, Market Liquidity, and Financial Stability

 Publications
 ======